Travel to Shenzhen – Index

 By bus to HeXiangning Art Gallery Bus Station

-Futian is the administrative, business and financial centre of Shenzhen’s Special Economic Zone.
+Futian is the administrative, business and financial center of Shenzhen’s Special Economic Zone.
 It connects to Hong Kong via the Huanggang and Futian border crossings.

 10. Huaqiangbei District

-This is a much frequented area of Futian as it houses the largest electronics market in China.
-From the smallest technological component to computers, cameras, mobile phones, drones and techno gadgets – you’ll find themm all here.
+This is a much-frequented area of Futian as it houses the largest electronics market in China.
+From the smallest technological component to computers, cameras, mobile phones, drones, and techno-gadgets – you’ll find them all here.
 Some will be genuine, many will not.
 I haven’t yet been able to find a computer that displays in English – and the validity of Apple products depends on whether they have been smuggled across the border from Hong Kong.
 I did, however, buy a Canon camera that seems to be the genuine article!

-The three most popular markets are SEG Electronics, Huaqiang Electronics and Cyber.
+The three most popular markets are SEG Electronics, Huaqiang Electronics, and Cyber.
 There are hundreds of shops and booths, spread across many floors and buildings.
-I find it useful to memorise some landmarks – these places are like rabbit warrens and once in, it’s sometimes tricky to find your way back to your original entrance.
+I find it useful to memorize some landmarks – these places are like rabbit warrens and once in, it’s sometimes tricky to find your way back to your original entrance.

 Shop wisely and use your common sense here.
 If it’s too good to be true as they say, it probably is!
 And if it’s a camera or more expensive item, make sure you see it in its original unopened box before handing over your money.
 They will sometimes try and palm you off with an unpackaged demo product.